 3. Consumer Price Index (CPI)

 CPI is a stat that shows a change in the price of consumer goods and services being bought by a nation’s households.
-It shows the change in the cost of living due to changes in the price of goods and services.
+It shows the difference in the cost of living due to changes in the price of goods and services.
 It is compared to the benchmark indicator for knowing the performance.

 Tips for Trading on Economic Indicators